nus-cs2103-AY2223S2/tp/docs/UserGuide.md

       </p>
       <br/>
 <div markdown="block" class="alert alert-success">
   :information_source: **Note:** In order to maximise user-friendliness, we do not prohibit extra input appended to the command.
-For example: commands such as <span style="border-style: solid;"> d list hellothere </span> or <span style="border-style: solid;"> d list 1234?! </span> will not cause any errors in the system.
+For example: commands such as <span style="border-style: solid;"> &nbsp;d list hellothere </span> or <span style="border-style: solid;"> &nbsp;d list 1234?! </span> will not cause any errors in the system.
 </div>
 <br />